Pterodactyl vs EnderDash for Minecraft server management

 Quick answer

 If self-hosting the panel itself is non-negotiable, Pterodactyl is the clearer fit.
-If your Minecraft servers already exist and you want a cleaner day-to-day admin surface without maintaining another panel stack, EnderDash is the better fit.
+If you already run Pterodactyl and want a cleaner day-to-day admin surface, EnderDash can sit on top of it as the operations layer for console, files, plugins, permissions, Ocelot, and host workflows while Pterodactyl keeps the server running.

 The short version